BitcoinL2-Labs/bitcoinl2-labs.github.io/_posts/2024-06-04-orange-hats.md

 **Aligning security resources:**

 The Clarity WG will liaise with the community to set resourcing and tooling priorities and to train and vet security experts on Stacks and Clarity.
-The Clarity WG is an established group in the ecosystem that has played (and is currently playing) a major role in core development and consists of many of the top Clarity developers in the Stacks ecosystem.
+The Clarity WG is an established group in the ecosystem that has been playing a major role in core development.
+It consists of many of the top Clarity developers in the Stacks ecosystem.
 Members of the Stacks DeFi Working Group have also been extremely helpful in identifying high-impact places to invest and will remain a key voice in how these funds are deployed.

 In addition to the immediate work with Whitehats and Hypernative, the Working Groups have put together an initial 90-day plan that includes: